mr-eggleton/web-lit-core/_articles/03-make-friends-with-your-browser.md

   * Which tools allow the user to navigate the page?
   * Which tools relate to searching for a website?
 * Open and close new tabs.
-  * Why would you keep several tabs open.
+  * Why would you keep several tabs open?

 ::: notes